 We have a number of proprietary product candidates and partnered product candidates in research and development ranging from the early discovery research phase through preclinical testing and clinical trials.
 Preclinical testing and clinical trials are long, expensive and highly uncertain processes.
 It will take us, or our collaborative partners, several years to complete clinical trials.
 Drug development is an uncertain scientific and medical endeavor and failure can unexpectedly occur at any stage of clinical development even after early preclinical or mid-stage clinical results suggest that the drug candidate has potential as a new therapy that may benefit patients and health authority approval would be anticipated.
 Typically, there is a high rate of attrition for product candidates in preclinical and clinical trials due to scientific feasibility, safety, efficacy, changing standards of medical care and other variables.
-We or our partners have a number of important product candidates in mid- to late-stage development such as Bayer's Amikacin Inhale, Oral NKTR-118 (oral PEGylated naloxol) and NKTR-119 which we partnered with AstraZeneca, Affymax's Hematide, and NKTR-102 (PEGylated irinotecan) in a number of oncology indications including breast, colorectal and ovarian cancers.
+We or our partners have a number of important product candidates in mid- to late-stage development such as Bayer's Amikacin Inhale, Oral NKTR-118 (oral PEGylated naloxol) and NKTR-119 which we partnered with AstraZeneca, Affymax's Hematide, and NKTR-102 (PEGylated irinotecan) which we are currently studying in breast, colorectal and ovarian cancers.
 We also have an ongoing Phase 1 clinical trial for NKTR-105 (PEGylated docetaxel) for patients with refractory solid tumors.
-Any one of these trials could fail at any time as clinical development of drug candidates presents numerous unpredictable risks and is very uncertain at all times prior to regulatory approval by one or more health authorities in major markets.
+Any one of these trials could fail at any time due to numerous unpredictable risks and is very uncertain at all times prior to regulatory approval by one or more health authorities in major markets.

-Even with success in preclinical testing and clinical trials, the risk of clinical failure remains high prior to regulatory approval.
+Even with positive results from preclinical testing and clinical trials, the risk of clinical failure of one or more of our drug candidates remains high prior to regulatory approval.